 - Here is the cover letter I used: [ sample guide ]

-- Proof of relationship with sponsor
+- Proof of relationship with the sponsor (if applicable)

 Note: I provided travel history and photos

 If you’re married, bring also a photocopy of your marriage contract, as well as the birth certificates of your children (if applicable).